KailaniBailey/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/Week 4: Accessing Databases with Python/README.md

 # Accessing Databases with Python
+> Learn the basic concepts of using Python to connect to databases.
+In a Jupyter Notebook, create tables, load data, query data using SQL magic and SQLite python library.
+Learn how to analyze data using Python.
 ## Accessing Databases with Python
 - How to Access Databases Using Python
 - Writing Code Using DB-API